tomik-z-cech/PP5-Ohm-Azing-Components/README.md

 ![Font Variable](/docs/font-vars.png)

-### 3.5.4.
-Icons and pictures
+### **3.5.4.
+Icons and pictures**

-Icons used throughour the projects are [Bootstrap Icons](https://icons.getbootstrap.com/).
+Icons used throughout the projects are [Bootstrap Icons](https://icons.getbootstrap.com/).
 All of the icons are free to use under their T&C license.
 Icons were user for various parts of the project such as the Menu, Footer and Buttons as they do enhance user experience.

 Site called [Freepik](https://www.freepik.com/) was used to download images used in this project.
 The site offers massive amounts of imagery that is free to download and use under their T&C license.
 Images from [Freepik](https://www.freepik.com/) were used as product images and background image.